hrzsea/Question-List-of-3J-Topology-Seminar/index.md

 4.	homotopy exponent problem and homotopy decomposition techniques;
 5.	the long standing Barratt conjecture and Cohen’s program.

 Ye Liu’s questions focus on the connections between the combinatorial data of hyperplane arrangements and their algebraic topology, especially on how to obtain topological information from the combinatorial aspects of arrangments.
-He then raised/recommended the following (for more details, please refer to [the Ye Liu’s summary on his survey talk](yeliuarransurvey.pdf):
+He then raised/recommended the following (for more details, please refer to [the Ye Liu’s summary on his survey talk](yeliuarransurvey.pdf)):

 1. The face poset of a real hyperplane arrangement can provide more information than the intersection poset.
 In contrast to Rybnikovs counterexample, can we find a pair of real arrangements, with isomorphic intersection posets, but non-isomorphic face posets?